My Easy Fridge Pickles Recipe

 3. Pour it in: Cover the sliced vegetables with the brine.
 Make sure they’re fully submerged.
 You can gently press them down or use a piece of parchment paper to keep everything in place.

 4. Refrigerate: Seal the jar and refrigerate for at least 1 hour.
-For best flavor, let them sit overnight.
+For best flavour, let them sit overnight.

 5. Store & enjoy: These pickles will last in the fridge for up to 4 weeks.
 They’re usually gone way before that in my house.